Understanding the Dynamics of DNNs Using Graph Modularity

-We first revisit the dynamic graph for a better understanding of the community evolution.
-The dynamic graph $\mathcal{DG}$ consists of $L$ snapshots, each snapshot reveals the inherent correlations between samples in the corresponding layer.
-Due to the existence of ground-truth label of each sample, we can easily divide samples into $K$ ground-truth communities, where $K$ is the number of categories mentioned before.
-In this paper, we explore the evolution of communities by quantifying the quality of ground-truth communities at different time intervals.

-Hence, we calculate the modularity of each snapshot in $\mathcal{DG}$ using \cref{eq:important} with the ground-truth communities.
-According to the obtained modularity of each snapshot, we can finally obtain the modularity set $\mathcal{M} = \{ \mathit{M}^1, \mathit{M}^2, \cdots, \mathit{M}^L \}$, where $L$ is the number of snapshots (layers), to reveal the evolution of communities in the dynamic graph.
+Then we revisit the dynamic graph for a better understanding of community evolution. \cref{fig:demo} exhibits a demo, from which we can intuitively understand the process of community evolution in the dynamic graph. $\mathcal{DG}$ consists of $l$ snapshots, each snapshot shares same nodes (samples) and reveals the inherent correlations between samples in the corresponding layer.
+Therefore, our dynamic graph is actually an edge-dynamic graph.
+Due to the existence of ground-truth label of each sample, we can easily divide samples into $K$ ground-truth communities.
+Hence, we can calculate the modularity of each snapshot in $\mathcal{DG}$ using \cref{eq:important} together with the ground-truth communities.
+According to the obtained modularity of each snapshot, we finally obtain a modularity set $\mathcal{Q} = \{ \mathit{Q}_1, \mathit{Q}_2, \cdots, \mathit{Q}_l \}$, which reveals the evolution of communities in the dynamic graph.

-Due to the existence of ground-truth communities, we can leverage modularity to truthfully reflect the quality of ground-truth communities.
-Through further analysis, we can find that the evolution of ground-truth communities reveals the degree of linear separability of features representations in DNNs from a graph perspective, which means modularity is able to measure the process of linear separability of the features representations.